 I want whatever you're on mate.

-The thing is EU politicians have been more than asleep at the wheel for over 2 decades now, coasting along and it shows in the mess we are in today.
+The thing is, EU politicians have been more than asleep at the wheel for over 2 decades now coasting along, and it shows in the mess we are in today: energy polices, tech development, economic growth, unsustainable welfare state, lack of strong defense, etc.

-All they do is speeches and virtue signaling while not actually fixing any problems, cashing in their paycheques till they can reitre on their generous pensions and leve the mess for the next ones to fix or just keep kicking the can down the road.
+All they do is flashy speeches and virtue signaling on the international stage while not actually fixing any problems, just cashing in their paycheques till they can reitre on their generous pensions and leve the mess for the next ones to fix or just keep kicking the can down the road.

-Sure, the issue is that whenever Europe went "worse", it never ended well.
-Usually millions died, and it was only better after that for a few decades.
+Sure, the issue is that whenever Europe "got worse" in a serious crisis, it never ended well.
+Usually millions died, and it was only better after that for a little while.
 So what do we do?

 Replacing it with a centralized totalitarian US government that we don't even get to vote on.